jasonyang-ee/QtBuilder-Dockerfile/README.md

 	1. It will produce a Docker image named `qt-dev`.

 In those two scripts, you can change the Qt version by changing the `version` variable in the script.

-Currently, only major version 6 has been tested.
+### Only major version 6 has been tested.

 ## Cautions